Jane Foster: Jane Foster & The Mighty Thor (2022)

 According to Diamond Comic Distributors, Jane Foster & The Mighty Thor #1 was the 7th best selling comic book in June 2022.

 Caitlin Chappell of Comic Book Resources called Jane Foster & The Mighty Thor #1 a "promising future for fans of Valkyrie," writing, "For the most part, Sabino stylistically distinguishes the characters' inner monologues, but there are a couple of moments where the reader may wonder who's talking.
 However, when an Asgardian, or Jane, in one of her heroic personas, talks, Sabino makes a subtle but appreciated font change to make it look more ancient, helping to give credence to the almost Shakespearean way many of the Asgardians speak.
 It's a clever way to establish an accent without spelling things out phonetically or distracting from the proceedings.
 This exposition-heavy issue doesn't give either of the Thors many opportunities to leap into action, but that will likely change in Issue #2, as a team-up between Jane and Thor seems to be on the horizon.
 It will also be exciting to see more of Dowling's art in action, as the close-up facial expressions of characters are realistic yet soft, giving many characters a regal feel to them.
 On top of that, Aburtov's colors play with lightning and shadow to give these characters a glow about them, especially toward the second half of the issue.
 Overall, readers will have to wait for the meat of Jane Foster & The Mighty Thor, but if they can get through the dense exposition in this first issue, they're sure to enjoy the epic team-up that's on its way."
 Jim Dandeneau of Den of Geek included the Jane Foster & The Mighty Thor comic book series in their "Best Thor Comics to Grab For Love & Thunder" list.
 Cass Clarke of SlashFilm included the Jane Foster & The Mighty Thor comic book series in their "14 Best Marvel Comics That Love & Thunder Fans Will Want To Read" list.

 Other versions

 Marvel 1985

-An alternate universe variant of Jane Foster appears in Marvel 1985 #6.
+An alternate universe version of Jane Foster appears in Marvel 1985 #6.

 Secret Wars: Thors

-Several alternate universe variants of Jane Foster appear in Secret Wars.
+Several alternate universe versions of Jane Foster appear in Secret Wars.

 Thor: The Mighty Avenger

-An alternate universe variant of Jane Foster from Earth-10091 appears in Thor: The Mighty Avenger.
+An alternate universe version of Jane Foster from Earth-10091 appears in Thor: The Mighty Avenger.
 This version is the head of the department of Nordic Antiquities at the Bergen War Memorial Museum in Bergen, Oklahoma.